Chia-Network/chia-docs/docs/04coin-set-model/what-is-a-coin.md

 * The solution to the puzzle

 A coin also has the option of requiring an aggregate signature in order to spend it.

-## Account Model vs Coin Set Model
-In the account model, which is used by Ethereum and many other systems, balances are kept in accounts.
-These are permanent data structures which do not get destroyed when they send funds.
-There are some tradeoffs between the account model and the coin set model (similar to Bitcoin's UTXO model).

-### Benefits of the account model
-* All logic and state can be stored in one program and one account, simplifying development.
-* It is simple to combine multiple transactions that affect the same dapp in one block.
-* Users and wallets only have to keep track of one account for all of their balance (although the UTXO model can support this).

-### Benefits of the coin set model
-* Very parallelizable since each coin spend is independent.
-* Coin value is split between many coins, increasing sandboxing and security.
-One program cannot call or affect another.
-* Deterministic operation of every spend.
-* More efficient storage of state  (although this depends on implementation).
-* Increased privacy, since one user usually has many coins.
-* Re-applying mempool transactions after a new block is not necessary due to deterministic results.